gawainhewitt/bc-mpr121-bus1/README.md

 # For multiple boards:

-In the library files, there's a **pre-instantiated global object** created for you.
-Let me show you where this happens:Perfect!
-Now let me check the .cpp file to see where it's actually instantiated:Perfect!
-Now I can explain what's happening:
+In the library files, there's a **pre-instantiated global object** created.
+If you want to use multiple MPR121 boards then you will need to make your own objects instead.

 **In MPR121.h (line 468):**
 ```cpp